Brian Wilson: 1992–2005: Career resurgence, first solo tours, and Brian Wilson Presents Smile

 From March to July 1999, Wilson embarked on his first solo tour, playing about a dozen dates in the U.S. and Japan.
-His supporting band included former Beach Boys touring musician Jeff Foskett (guitar), Wondermints members Darian Sahanaja (keyboards), Nick Walusko (guitar), Mike D'Amico (percussion, drums), and Probyn Gregory (guitar, horns); along with Chicago-based session musicians Scott Bennett (various), Paul Mertens (woodwinds), Bob Lizik (bass), Todd Sucherman (drums), and Taylor Mills (backing vocals).
+His supporting band included former Beach Boys touring musician Jeff Foskett (guitar), Wondermints members Darian Sahanaja (keyboards), Nick Walusko (guitar), Mike D'Amico (percussion, drums), and Probyn Gregory (guitar, horns); along with Chicago-based session musicians Scott Bennett (various), Paul Von Mertens (woodwinds), Bob Lizik (bass), Todd Sucherman (drums), and Taylor Mills (backing vocals).
+In August, he filed suit against Thomas, seeking damages and a declaration that he could work on his next album without Thomas's involvement.
+(Note: Thomas counter-sued, alleging that Wilson's wife had "schemed against and manipulated" him and Wilson; the case was settled out of court.)
 He toured the U.S. again in October.
-In 2000, he stated, "I feel much more comfortable on stage now.
-I have a good band behind me.
-It's a much better band than the Beach Boys were."

-In August 1999, Wilson filed suit against Thomas, seeking damages and a declaration that he could work on his next album without Thomas's involvement.
-Thomas counter-sued, alleging that Wilson's wife had "schemed against and manipulated" him and Wilson; the case was settled out of court.

-Live albums and Brian Wilson Presents Smile
+Asked if he still considered himself a Beach Boy during this period, Wilson responded, "No. Maybe a little bit."

 Early in 2000, Wilson released his first live album, Live at the Roxy Theatre.
 Later that year, he embarked on U.S. tour dates featuring the first full live performances of Pet Sounds, with Wilson backed by a 55-piece orchestra.
 Van Dyke Parks was commissioned to write an overture arrangement of Wilson's songs.
 Although critics praised the tour, it was poorly attended and resulted in hundreds of thousands of dollars in losses.
 In March 2001, Wilson attended a tribute show held in his honor at Radio City Music Hall in New York, where he performed "Heroes and Villains" publicly for the first time in decades.
 The Pet Sounds tour was followed by one in Europe in 2002, with a sold-out four-night residency at the Royal Festival Hall in London.
 Recordings from these concerts were issued as the live album Brian Wilson Presents Pet Sounds Live (June 2002).
 Over the next year, Wilson continued sporadic recording sessions for his fourth solo album, Gettin' In over My Head.
 Released in June 2004, the record featured guest appearances from Parks, Paul McCartney, Eric Clapton, and Elton John.
 Some of the songs were leftovers from Wilson's collaborations with Paley and Thomas.